-Metallica’s debut album, Kill ‘Em All, was released in 1983 when Iron Maiden were still the biggest, newest noise in Heavy Metal.
+The band’s debut album, Kill ‘Em All, was released in 1983 when Iron Maiden was still the biggest, newest noise in Heavy Metal.
 Metallica combined the power of classic rock with the raw speed and DIY attitude of punk.
 Thrash Metal had arrived.

 Following the death of bassist Cliff Burton in a tour bus crash in Sweden on 27 September 1986, Jason Newsted made his debut – albeit inaudibly – on 1988’s …And Justice For All, which featured much-overblown riffage and the future classic One.